PureStorage-OpenConnect/k8s-px-terraform/docs/awsEKS/README.md

 This completes the creation of EKS cluster with Portworx, and the output of cluster name is generated.

-> Note: A new kube config file will be created at ~/.kube/config, and the existing kube config file will be backed up with date and time stamp.
+> Note: A new kube config file will be created at ~/.kube/[Prvider_clustername], and the default kube config file will be backed up with date and time stamp.

 ###  Step 7.
 Check if everything is up and ready: